Guide · CEU basics

 Before purchasing any CE course, confirm the provider is accredited by a body recognized by your state board.

-Use our CEU Tracker to log courses, monitor progress, and receive deadline reminders.
+Use our CEU tracker to log courses, monitor progress, and receive deadline reminders.

 Look up the specific CEU requirements for your state and license type.